decentralized-identity/did-resolver/README.md

 const resolver = new DIDResolver({
   ethr,
   web
-}, customCache)
+}, {
+  cache: customCache
+})
 ```

 ## Implementing a DID method

 Each DID method will have its own methods for looking up an identifier on its respective blockchain or other decentralized storage mechanism.

-To avoid misconfiguration, method implementers should export a `getResolver()` function which returns an object mapping the method name to a `resolve(did: string, parsed: ParsedDID, didResolver: DIDResolver)` function. e.g. `{ ethr: resolve }`.
+To avoid misconfiguration, method implementers should export a `getResolver()` function which returns an object mapping the method name to a `resolve(did: string, parsed: ParsedDID, didResolver: DIDResolver, options: DIDResolutionOptions)` function. e.g. `{ ethr: resolve }`.

 The resolve function should accept a did string, and an object of type [ParsedDID](https://github.com/decentralized-identity/did-resolver/blob/develop/src/resolver.ts#L51)